Skip to main content

 How much does waste management cost?

-Hierarchy of waste management
+Hierarchy of Waste Management

 The ultimate aim of waste management is to protect the planet and its natural resources through the maximum extraction of the benefits from materials processed and then to manage waste in the best possible way so that the minimum amount of waste is produced.